wasaCheney/wasaCheney.github.io/_pages/about.md

   - /about.html
 ---

-I am Changsheng (pronouned like /ʧɑ:n'ʃᴧɳ/), currently a postodc fellow in Guangzhou University, Guangzhou, China.
+I am Changsheng (pronouned like /ʧɑ:n'ʃᴧɳ/), currently a postodc researcher in Guangzhou University, Guangzhou, China.

 Research Interests
 ==================
 My current research focuses on Deep Generative Models and Bayesian Learning, with applications to object detection, image generation and other enjoyable computer vision tasks.

-Recently, I am trying to understand the weakly supervised object detection problem through the generative perspective.

-Fight for accurate, fast, robust/stable, low-cost (labour/material), interpretable, and general-purpose models.
+At present, we aims to develop accurate, fast, robust/stable, low-cost (labour/material), explainable, and general-purpose models and algorithms.

 f: X &rarr; y<sup>2</sup>

+Recently, I am trying to understand weakly supervised object detection problem through the generative perspective.

 News